FreedomIntelligence/LLMZoo/README.md

 > The biggest barrier to LLM is that we do not have enough candidate names for LLM, as LLAMA, Guanaco, Vicuna, and Alpaca were already used, and there are no more members in the camel family.
 Therefore, we find a similar hybrid creature in Greek mythology, [Chimera](https://en.wikipedia.org/wiki/Chimera_(mythology)), composed of different Lycia and Asia Minor animal parts.
 Coincidentally, it is a hero/role in DOTA (and also Warcraft III).
 It could therefore be used to memorize a period to play games overnight during high school and undergraduate time.

 > The second model is named **Phoenix**.
 In Chinese culture, the Phoenix is commonly regarded as a symbol of *the king of birds*; as the saying goes "百鸟朝凤", indicating its ability to coordinate with all birds, even if they speak different languages.
-We refer to Phoenix as the one capable of understanding and speaking hundreds of bird languages.
+We refer to Phoenix as the one capable of understanding and speaking hundreds of (bird) languages.

+> More importantly, **Phoenix** is the symbol of "the Chinese University of Hong Kong, Shenzhen" (CUHKSZ); It goes without saying this is also for the Chinese University of Hong Kong (CUHK).

 ### Chimera: